 …which sums up things for me – they provide energy to sustain my solitary periods of carving.
 And one day they will be exhibited together or acquired by somewhere that really cares about what the developing work represents.

-In the meantime new clay heads come into existence and the series gradually grows; Green Party MP Caroline Lucas is the latest sitting to have taken place, in June 2012, followed by Ex-National Trust Director General Fiona Reynolds and most recently Common Ground founders Angela King and Sue Clifford.
-You can see other portraits as they are archived here.
+In the meantime new clay heads come into existence and the series gradually grows; Green Party MP Caroline Lucas sat in June 2012, followed by Ex-National Trust Director General Fiona Reynolds and most recently Common Ground founders Angela King and Sue Clifford.
+You can see glimpses of other portraits as they are archived here.
 A suitable venue for their exhibition is now sought.